 5.3 List of principal activities

-First list of principle activities, which should be reconfirmed by the Group.
+First list of principal activities, which should be reconfirmed by the Group.

 Activity_[INCLU].01: Stakeholder dialogue

-Board INCLU will seek to improve dialogue with stakeholder categories not generally participating in ETSI work, but which have probable requirements for implementation of specific standards.
+Board INCLU will seek to improve dialogue with stakeholders in categories not generally participating in ETSI work, that may have particular requirements:

+for the implementation of specific standards;

+for being able to participate in the standardisation process;

+to access the contents of resulting standards documents.

 The dialogue will at least seek to consider end-users who may only be interested in one or two standards, and stakeholder categories such as industrial end-users, central and local Governments and NGOs.
 ETSI NSOs shall be consulted concerning possible targets.

 The Group will first identify such categories, and then seek to establish a dialogue, at least with a sample population, to establish:

-- what is their understanding of ETSI
+- what is their understanding of ETSI;

-- what are the barriers to their participating
+- what are the barriers to their participating;

-- how their views might be taken into account in ETSI work
+- how their views might be taken into account in ETSI work.

+The Group will make proposals concerning the necessary tools and procedural improvement that could facilitate the participation of the targetted stakeholders.

 Activity_[INCLU].02: Preparation of an inclusiveness-related event